 2 – Create memories, to share

-In this thesis, that talks about transactive memory, the more time you spend together, the more easily a pair or group of people is able to recognize each person’s unique abilities and natural strengths.
+In this thesis, which talks about transactive memory, the more time you spend together, the more easily a pair or group of people is able to recognize each person’s unique abilities and natural strengths.
 While this process eventually happens when working with a team regardless, sharing experiences speeds up the process.
-As you are learning about each other's’ uniqueness you are increasing your social and emotional intelligence as team, something that HBR has written on many times including this article.
+As you are learning about each other’s uniqueness you are increasing your social and emotional intelligence as team, something that HBR has written on many times including this article.

 Aside from fancy science-y talk, shared memories simply gives a team a common experience to look back on and share together.
 There even becomes shared words and language that gets associated with the experience and memory.
 This can be especially helpful for remote organizations that typically only communicate online.
 Most articles on remote teams like this one, explain how it is best to get together in person periodically to help the team take shape and work best together.